8-Bit Software

 • the User Guide (.pdf).

-Programmers ‑ you can access disks of your chosen formats using the standard Windows® CreateFile/ReadFile/WriteFile interface (no need to learn about the PC internals!!).
+Programmers ‑ you can access disks of your chosen formats using the standard Windows CreateFile/ReadFile/WriteFile interface (no need to learn about the PC or FDC internals).
 Contact support for more information.

 OmniFlop was written to archive aging floppies for alien formats from other systems (e.g. BBC DFS and BBC DDOS).
 OmniFlop knows many disk formats and can even work out formats if they’ve never been seen before.
 Formats that have never been seen before can be tested, read and written - the known formats can also be used to format disks (then use a disk image to write the filing system & files on to the disk).